marlospomin/yubikey-guide/README.md

 The `>` after a tag indicates the key is stored on a smart card.

-Reboot to clear the ephemeral environment and complete setup.
+Reboot your machine to clear the ephemeral environment and complete setup.
-### More YubiKey Configuration
+### Local Configuration

 1. Initialize GnuPG: